 With the cancellation, WQXR's live broadcast of the gala has been called off as well.
 The station will present an archival episode of Carnegie Hall Live in its place.

 The stagehands, represented by Local One of the International Alliance of Theatrical Stage Employees (IATSE), began picketing the hall early Wednesday morning.
 About 25 stagehands formed a picket beneath the marquee, chanting "no stagehands, no show."
 Another 50 union workers stood behind the hall holding signs.
 The Philadelphia Orchestra's tour truck idled on Seventh Avenue, adjacent to a giant rat placed by the administrative office doors.

-One picketer, who declined to give his name, said the hall and the union had been talking for the past year over the question of using non-union employees to load in equipment and instruments to the renovated upper floors of the building.
+One picketer, who declined to give his name, said the hall and the union had been talking for the past year over the use of non-union employees to load in equipment and instruments to the hall's new education wing, to be located on the upper floors of the building.
 Carnegie Hall maintains that such a wide-ranging jurisdiction would compromise its education mission.
-In a statement, the hall added that the union "rejected a proposed new agreement that includes annual wage and benefit increases and continued jurisdiction throughout Carnegie Hall's concert venues."
+In a statement, the hall said that the union "rejected a proposed new agreement that includes annual wage and benefit increases and continued jurisdiction throughout Carnegie Hall's concert venues."